-The Russian ship Soleure (or Sojus) belonged to Solomon van Brienen and Vassiley Popoff, and it was lost at sea in 1803.
-At the time, it was insured through Lloyd’s of London.
+The year 1803 was the year that artist Joseph Chinard finished a magnificent bust of Madame Récamier and the same year the Russian ship Soleure (or Sojus) that belonged to Solomon van Brienen and Vassiley Popoff was lost at sea.
+At the time, the ship was insured through Lloyd’s of London.
 The ship’s owners filed a claim to receive restitution for their loss.
 Unfortunately, Lloyd’s of London received an anonymous letter alleging the ship had been sabotaged, and, so, they refused to pay compensation to the owners.
 At the time, John Bellingham was working in Russia as an export representative.
 Van Brienen believed Bellingham had sent the letter to Lloyd’s of London and, therefore, he and Popoff took retaliatory action against Bellingham by claiming Bellingham owed them a debt of 4,890 rubles.

-Bellingham decided to take action.
-He purchased two .50 caliber pistols, which were then sewn inside his coat pockets.
-He made his way to the House of Commons, waited for the Prime Minister’s arrival, and, to the shock and horror of everyone, shot and killed Spencer Perceval.
+Bellingham then decided to take action.
+He purchased two .50 caliber pistols, which were he sewed inside his coat pockets.
+He made his way to the House of Commons, waited for the Prime Minister Spencer Perceval’s arrival, and, to the shock and horror of everyone, shot and killed him.

 One eyewitness at the scene claimed that while he was in conversation with another person, he heard a shot and turned to see a dozen men in commotion.
 He then saw a man rushing towards him “and several voices cried out, ‘Shut the door — let nobody escape!'”
 The man approaching him then reeled and fell, face down, but before he fell he heard him cry indistinctly, something like “murder.”